Sunday, December 22, 2024

 The Committee of Ministers has postponed the introduction of restrictions on the use of phosphates in detergents.

 From January 1, 2024, a government phased ban on the use of phosphates in both household and industrial chemicals would come into effect.
-The Cabinet of Ministers supported the relevant document two years ago - before the start of a full-scale war.
+The Cabinet of Ministers supported the corresponding document two years ago - before the start of a full-scale war.
 The then Minister of Environment Roman Abramovsky emphasized: this is a historic decision.
 In fact, from that moment our technical regulations began to comply with EU requirements.

 The European Parliament banned the use of phosphates in laundry detergents more than 10 years ago.
 And some progressive countries began to do this at the end of the last century.